omerbsezer/IoTWeatherSensorsAnalysis/README.md

-# Internet of Things (IoT) Weather Sensor Analysis
+# Internet of Things (IoT) Weather Sensors Analysis

 In this study, proposed "An Extended IoT Framework" learning part is presented with a use case on weather data clustering analysis.